d-iii-s/msim/notes.md

 Instruction decoding is done in multiple steps.
 First by switching based on the opcode field, and then based on the func fields, that are specific to each format.

+The jump/branch instructions can be elegantly implemented with a `next_pc` value stored in `rv_cpu_t`.
+The value of `pc` can be set to this value at the end of each tick, and the value of `pc_next` can be changed in instruction execution or exception handlers.

 ### LOAD

 The only difference between the kinds of loads are the length and whether a shorter number is sign extended or zero extended.